Stephanie, her hubby, and their two cats enjoy living and traveling full-time in their RV, often camping off-grid to stretch their budget.

 How to Purify Drinking Water

-If you must use water from untested sources like streams and lakes, you should purify it by boiling for at least one minute or with water purification tablets that contain iodine, halazone, or chlorine.
+If you must use water from untested sources like streams and lakes, you should purify it by boiling it for at least one minute or with water purification tablets that contain iodine, halazone, or chlorine.
 These tablets will kill most waterborne bacteria, viruses, and some (but not all) parasites.
 Some parasites are not killed by normal purification methods and the water must also be filtered.
 Use sanitized water for washing dishes and fruits and vegetables.

 Outdoor Safety While Camping